Viscosity and surface tension, are dependent on molecular interactions.

 Viscosity is the resistance of a fluid to flow.

 For example, oil has a high viscosity, but when we put it in the car and heat it up, it becomes less viscous and thus flows smoothly through an engine and other parts of the car.
 Higher the viscosity, slow will be the liquid flow.
 Viscosity decreases with increase in temperature, with some exceptions.

 Viscosity is sometimes also understood as frictional forces that act in between fluid and the surface of contact.
 The surface can either be a solid surface like a pipe and water can be the fluid.
 Now the resistance provided by the pipe to the water flow is viscosity.
 However, viscosity can also arise in between two fluids flowing at different velocities.

 The above phenomenon of viscosity is very much particular to liquid, to be precise Newtonian fluids.
-However, in a case of non-Newtonian fluids, the interactions are quite bizarre and are always hard to model and understand.
+However, in the case of non-Newtonian fluids, the interactions are quite bizarre and are always hard to model and understand.